Best Food for Treeing Walker Coonhound

 Treeing Walker Coonhound Nutritional Profile

-Dietary planning for Treeing Walker Coonhound starts with understanding this breed's Large (50-70 lbs) physique and smart character.
+Understanding the Treeing Walker Coonhound as a Large (50-70 lbs)-framed, smart breed is the right starting point for any feeding decision, size and temperament do most of the work in setting nutritional targets.
 Over a 12-13 years lifespan, the right nutrition foundation prevents many common health issues.
 Larger dogs like Treeing Walker Coonhound need controlled calorie intake to support their frame without excess weight that stresses joints.
 Slow-growth formulas help prevent developmental skeletal issues.
 A diet rich in animal-based proteins at 28-35% of total calories fuels Treeing Walker Coonhound's active lifestyle, with fat content elevated slightly to sustain energy through longer activity sessions.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Treeing Walker Coonhound to maintain coat health and joint function.

 Life-Stage Feeding Guide for Treeing Walker Coonhound